Diseases We Treat

 • Ingrown, thick, infected nails, etc.

-Veins are blood vessels that carry blood back to the heart after nourishing the body's organs.
-From the heart it passes to the lungs to be oxygenated and again sent to the entire body.
+Veins are the blood vessels that carry blood back to the heart after nourishing the body's organs.
+From the heart, it travels to the lungs to be oxygenated and sent back to the entire body.

-This cycle, which is repeated incessantly, has to overcome different obstacles (especially the blood that returns from the feet to the heart).
-The first obstacle is the force of gravity and the second is the hydrostatic pressure (that is, the blood below must push the blood from above).
-For this blood return to be carried out properly, there must be integrity in the venous wall and valves.
-When any of these mechanisms fail, blood returns with difficulty to the heart and can stagnate in the veins, causing dilation, tortuosity (snaking appearance of the veins), edema or swelling.
+This cycle, which repeats itself incessantly, must overcome various obstacles (especially the blood returning from the feet to the heart).
+The first obstacle is the force of gravity, and the second is hydrostatic pressure (i.e., the blood from below must push the blood from above).
+For this blood return to occur properly, the venous wall and valves must be intact.
+When any of these mechanisms fail, blood returns to the heart with difficulty and can stagnate in the veins, causing dilation, tortuosity (a serpentine appearance of the veins), edema, or swelling.

 Chronic Venous Disease or Varicose Veins

-In the early stage it only has aesthetic repercussions with the appearance of varicose veins, creating an unpleasant appearance on the legs.
-Afterwards, pain, cramps, heaviness and fatigue may appear and in the advanced stage there may be complications such as lipodermatosclerosis (indurated and stained skin), bleeding (varicorrhagia), clot formation (varicothrombosis) and ulcers that can be disabling, also affecting family and social life. and emotional of the patient.
-This condition is commonly known as chronic venous disease, varicose syndrome or varicose veins.
-The causes of this are: Predisposing factors: Heredity and deep vein thrombosis.
-Triggering factors: Standing or sitting without moving for a long time, multiple pregnancies, blows or injuries, high doses of female hormones (estrogens), flat feet and exposure to high temperatures.
+In its early stages, it only has cosmetic repercussions with the appearance of varicose veins, creating an unsightly appearance on the legs.
+Later, pain, cramps, heaviness, and fatigue may appear, and in its advanced stages, complications such as lipodermatosclerosis (hardened and blotchy skin), bleeding (varicorrhage), clot formation (varicothrombosis), and ulcers can be disabling, also affecting the patient's family, social, and emotional life.
+This condition is commonly known as chronic venous disease, varicose vein syndrome, or varicose veins.
+Its causes include: Predisposing factors: Heredity and deep vein thrombosis.
+Triggering factors: Prolonged standing or sitting motionless, multiple pregnancies, blows or injuries, high doses of female hormones (estrogens), flat feet, and exposure to high temperatures.

 Aggravating factors: Obesity, sedentary lifestyle and diabetes.